OCA/web/web_dashboard_tile/readme/CONFIGURE.rst

 First, you have to create tile categories.

-* Go to "Dashboards > Settings > Dashboard Categories"
+* Go to "Dashboards > Configuration > Overview Settings > Dashboard Categories"

-* Click on Create
+* Create categories

-* Set a name, and save.

-Odoo menu and action are automatically created.
-You should refresh your browser to see new menu items.
+Odoo menu and action are automatically created in the "Dashboard > Overview" menu You should refresh your browser to see new menu items.

 .. image:: ../static/description/tile_category_form.png

 Then you can create tiles.

-* go to "Dashboards > Settings > Dashboard Tiles"
+* Go to "Dashboards > Configuration > Overview Settings > Dashboard Items"

 * create a new tile, set a name, a category and a model.

-* You can optionally define colors, domain a specific action to use.
+* You can optionally define colors, domain and a specific action to use.

 * Setting a user, or a group in "Security" tab will restrict the display of the tile.